Why This Detangling Hairbrush Is The Only One I'll Ever Use

 It's time to enjoy brushing your hair.
 Whether you're in the market for any new brush or one designed for wet hair, I'm here to introduce you to the legendary Tangle Teezer.
-After my drugstore hairbrush died on me last minute, I resorted to Amazon to save the day.
-I was searching for a hairbrush that would smoothly comb through my long strands after a shower with minimal snagging.
+After my drugstore hairbrush died on me last minute, I was searching for a hairbrush that would smoothly comb through my long strands after a shower with minimal snagging.
 (My previous one would pull at my hair and give me a headache.)
 With a quick scroll, the aesthetically pleasing Tangle Teezer hair brush caught my eye and changed my life.

 Advertisement

 As you can tell, Tangle Teezer's hairbrushes are truly lifetime pieces.
-The Ultimate Detangling brush is designed to treat wet hair and all the knots that come after a shower — although it also works fine on dry hair.
-It's a perfect shower brush to distribute hair products that'll effortlessly eliminate any snarls afterward.
+This detangling brush is designed to treat wet hair and all the knots that come after a shower — although it also works fine on dry hair.
+It's a perfect shower brush to distribute hair products that'll effortlessly eliminate any snarls afterwards.

-In usual fashion, the glowing 4.6 stars and over 49,500 reviews enticed me to test it out.
-And as one who loves trying the most wanted products — of course, I added it to cart.
+In usual fashion, the glowing reviews enticed me to test it out.
+And as one who loves trying products — of course, I added it to cart.
 I never thought I would enjoy shopping for hairbrushes or look forward to brushing my hair until now.
 After meeting my new trusty bestie, I said goodbye to unruly knots and hello to silky smooth locks.

 “